Effective Date: December 4, 2012

 How does TDS manage its network?

 TDS uses a variety of tools and techniques to manage its network.
 During times of congestion, TDS uses these tools and techniques to optimize overall customer experience.
 Specifically, TDS deploys tools that evaluate traffic based on its tolerance for latency and prioritizes traffic types that are more sensitive to latency than others.
 These tools are deployed only during times of congestion.
 They focus first on disproportionate users of bandwidth and are applied more broadly only if their initial application does not alleviate the congestion.
-In all events, these congestion management tools and techniques are temporary and last only as long as congestion occurs.
-Customers could experience longer times to download or upload files or slower web surfing during these periods of congestion.
-TDS also attempts to identify abuse and prevent other harm to the TDS network, including detecting malicious Internet traffic and preventing the distribution of viruses or other harmful code or content.
+TDS also attempts to identify spam and prevent other harm to the TDS network, including detecting malicious Internet traffic and preventing the distribution of viruses or other harmful code or content.

 Will these practices change over time?